Amy Bowers Cordalis

-Amy Bowers Cordalis is a Native American attorney and citizen of the Yurok Tribe, fisherwoman, Native American civil rights activist, and conservationist, who served as general counsel for the Yurok Tribe.
+Amy Bowers Cordalis (born 1980) is a Native American attorney and citizen of the Yurok Tribe, fisherwoman, Native American civil rights activist, and conservationist, who served as general counsel for the Yurok Tribe.
 In response to the 2002 Klamath River fish kill, she became a key figure in the Un-Dam the Klamath movement, which resulted in the successful removal of the Klamath River Hydroelectric Project dams.

 Early life and education

 In 2003, Cordalis graduated from the University of Oregon with a Bachelor of Science in Political Science, minoring in Environmental Studies.

 In 2007, Cordalis graduated with a Juris Doctor from the Sturm College of Law at the University of Denver.

 Personal life

 Cordalis is married to a Native American Rights Fund lawyer, Daniel Cordalis (Diné).
 They have three sons.